satansdeer/satansdeer.github.com/src/pages/posts/starting-with-jsx/index.md

 ## JSX is Converted To Javascript Expressions

-JSX is not supported by browser by defult, it needs to be **transpiled**.
+JSX is not supported by browser by default, it needs to be **transpiled**.
 Which means it needs to be converted to regular Javascript code that can be understood by the browser.

 To do this we use [Babel](https://babeljs.io/).